3 Important Facts About Turpentine in Oil Painting

 Turpentine, also widely known as the spirit of turpentine, is a solvent derived from pine tree resin via distillation.
 It is commonly used in oil painting as a thinner and paint medium.

 - Turpentine accelerates the drying time required in oil painting as it is a powerful solvent that can dissolve oil in paint.
-One of the most important concepts in oil painting: “fat over lean”, requires more turpentine to be added in the initial layers of paint to produce paint that has less oil content and dries faster.
-This is to ensure that the painting does not crack after drying and that the upper layers dry slower than the initial layers of the painting.
+One of the most important concepts in oil painting: “fat over lean”, requires more turpentine to be added in the initial layers of paint to produce paint that has less oil content and dries faster, find here the best commercial plumbing Corona, Ca. This is to ensure that the painting does not crack after drying and that the upper layers dry slower than the initial layers of the painting.

 - Artist grade turpentine used in oil painting is usually of a higher purity than turpentine used for industrial purposes.
 It has a cleaner and pleasant scent unlike regular turpentine found in hardware stores.
 Artist grade turpentine usually requires additional treatment and refining to remove unwanted impurities.